 6. Do Something You've Always Wanted

-to do but have put off.
-It could be a single's cruise to Spain or, an art class at your local university.
-Getting out and fulfilling your desires is a great way to squash loneliness.
+You know that thing you've always talked about doing but have always put off?
+It could be a single's cruise to Spain or an art class at your local university, but whatever it is, getting out and fulfilling your desires is a great way to squash loneliness.

 7. Relish the Right Things